 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Simply tutorials are my jam, and this oven roasted red peppers recipe needs to go on your list.
-They are slightly sweet and slightly smoky, and you’ll find so many ways to eat them up.
-Once you learn how to make roasted red peppers at home, you’ll never need to buy them at the store again.
+They are slightly sweet and slightly smoky, and like roasted garlic, you’ll find so many ways to eat them up.
+Use them in sauces, soups, dips, and so much more!
+Once you learn how to roast red peppers at home, you’ll never need to buy them at the store again.

 - Sweet and slightly smoky flavor

 - Soft and tender